Jouddeken/graduation-project/docs/research-questions/concept/what-does-a-participant-want.md

-# What does a participant want to know and get from the application during a design sprint?
+# OUTDATED: What does a participant want to know and get from the application during a design sprint?
 ###### Concept research question
 ---